MicrosoftDocs/Viva/Viva/glint/setup/employee-raw-data-export.md

 ## What are raw survey responses?

 In Microsoft Viva Glint, "raw survey responses" refers to unaggregated survey responses that are directly tied to the survey taker.
 By default, customers have access to raw survey responses and can export that data using admin controls.
-Customers can also use this functionality to respond to users' Data Subject Rights (DSR) requests.
+Customers can also use program setup features to respond to users' Data Subject Rights (DSR) requests.

-Enabling raw survey response export doesn't mean that survey takers will be identifiable in Viva Glint survey reporting.
-Reporting will still be aggregated for surveys with a minimum response threshold of three or more.
+Enabling raw survey response export doesn't necessarily mean that survey takers will be identifiable in Viva Glint survey reporting; reporting will still be aggregated for surveys with a minimum response threshold of three or more.
 Export of raw survey responses will only be available to your organization through admin controls.
 Customers should consult with their privacy, HR, and legal teams to determine how to configure raw survey response export in Viva Glint.

 Your organization may not want access to raw survey responses for every survey.
 This could be because of the data's sensitivity, employee privacy concerns, regulatory or contractual obligations (such as works council agreements), or other reasons.
 To meet this customer need, Viva Glint provides admin controls through which customers can opt out of the raw survey response export functionality on a survey-by-survey basis.